Stock Technical indicators: Packaging Corporation of America (PKG)

-Packaging Corporation of America (PKG) observed an average volume with 682.53K shares and exchanged 1938530 shares on hands in most recent trading session.
+Packaging Corporation of America (PKG) exchanged 322667 shares on FRIDAY trading session and observed an average volume with 685.30K shares.
 The stock acknowledged active focus on shares in the Friday trading session.
-PKG disclosed a change of 0.68% and its listed share value at $112.43 in the recent trade transaction.
+PKG disclosed a change of -0.41% and its listed share value at $111.77 in the recent trade transaction.
 This company belong to USA Country and part of Consumer Goods sector.
-It has a market capitalization of $10.57B.
+It has a market capitalization of $10.51B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -0.12% and trading from 50 days moving average with 0.21%.
+The stock price is performing along rising drift from its 200 days moving average with 9.26%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 49.2.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: